xibosignage/xibo-manual/source/en/displays.md

 **Display** - Friendly name given to the Display for easy identification purposes within the CMS (this is not shown on the Display itself).

+**Status**:

-**Status** -  *Tick* = Player is up to date (this may also show as green in colour).
+- *Tick* = Player is up to date (this may also show as green in colour).
-				*Cloud Icon* =  Player has not logged in with content waiting to be downloaded (this may also show as amber in colour, as above)
+- *Cloud Icon* =  Player has not logged in with content waiting to be downloaded (this may also show as amber in colour, as above)
-				*Cross* = Player is currently downloading new content and has yet to complete the download (this may also show as red in colour)
+- *Cross* = Player is currently downloading new content and has yet to complete the download (this may also show as red in colour)

 **Authorised** - Tick or cross to indicate whether the Display has been granted a licence with the CMS.
 This prevents unauthorised Displays being added to the CMS.